pocketzworld/python-bot-sdk/README.md

 ### 23.1.0.b2 (UNRELEASED)

+- Add support for receiving and sending reactions.
 - Fix support for hidden channels.
 - Migrate to the new message for avatars leaving.
 - Improve concurrency when awaiting bot methods.